giraffe-fsharp/Giraffe/DOCUMENTATION.md

         text greeting next ctx
 ```

-Because a `HttpHandler` is defined as `HttpFunc -> HttpContext -> HttpFuncResult` you will need to apply the `next` and `ctx` parameters to the subsequent handler (in this case `text`).
+Because an `HttpHandler` is defined as `HttpFunc -> HttpContext -> HttpFuncResult` you will need to apply the `next` and `ctx` parameters to the subsequent handler (in this case `text`).

 The most verbose version of defining a new `HttpHandler` function is by explicitly returning a `Task<HttpContext option>`.
-This is useful when an async operation needs to be called from within a `HttpHandler` function:
+This is useful when an async operation needs to be called from within an `HttpHandler` function:

 ```fsharp
 open FSharp.Control.Tasks.V2.ContextInsensitive